aloksha/code-parser-docs/template/index.md

 - `Fields`

-### `Name`
+### Name

-Specifies the template's name uniquely which always consists of the name of the specification that the template refered to.
+A required and unique name of the template which usually named after the specification's name that the template based on.

-### `CodeType`
+### CodeType

-Specifies the code's type.
-One `CodeType` can cover several specifications.
-It can be used as the argument of [`setCodeType()`](../development/javascript/api-reference/CodeParser.md#setcodetype);
+A required string used to symbolize the code's type so that it can be used when designating what code type you want to parse.
+See API [`setCodeType()`](../development/javascript/api-reference/CodeParser.md#setcodetype) for more details.
+One `CodeType` can be designated to several templates since it's quite common that the same code could follow different specifications.

-### `CodeFeaturePattern`
+### CodeFeaturePattern

-A regular expression string used to find out whether the code follows this template.
+A regular expression pattern string which describes the features of the code that the template can parse.
+It's required when the code is a string and you have two or more templates under one `CodeType`.

-### `DedicatedLibrary`
+### DedicatedLibrary

-An optional parameter used to specify the path of a dynamic-link library which is provided by us.
-Please [contact us](https://www.dynamsoft.com/company/contact/) if you have any special code to parse.
+An optional parameter used to specify the path of a dynamic-link library which is used to turn the code into plain text if the code is in unreadable formats such as byte array.
+Please [contact us](https://www.dynamsoft.com/company/contact/) if you have special code to parse.

-### `CodeMapFile`
+### CodeMapFile

 An optional parameter used to specify the path of a map that helps converting some fields which represented as code into readable results.

 ### Fields

 An array of objects used to specify all the fields you want to parse from code.
 Each object stands for a field in the code that you want or need to parse.
-Parameters in each object are as follows:
+Parameters in each field are as follows:

-- `FieldName` identifies the field uniquely and represent the parse result of the field.
+- `FieldName` identifies the field uniquely and corresponds to the `FieldName` in `[ParseField](../development/javascript/api-reference/interface/ParseField.md)`.
+The full code in plain text is also seen as a field and it uses "fullCode" as `FieldName`.
+If the raw code needs to be processed to get the plain text, then the processed result is the "fullCode".

-- `ChildFields` specifies the field which contains the current field.
-It's used with `OffsetFromParentStart` to locate the current field.
-If the code string needs some processing, you can define it with `fullCodeString` as its `FieldName`.
-If not, the field of `fullCodeString` still exists.
+- `ChildFields` specifies the fields that contained in the current field.

 - `Location` is an object that contains an array which stores all the options to locate the field and a string which specify the way to apply these options.

     - `Options` is an array that includes all the optional location ways.
 Normal location options are as follows:

-    Option 1: specify the start position's offset from a field and the length of the field.
+    Option 1: specify the start position's offset from another field and the length of the field.
     ```json
     {
         "OffsetFromField": "",